lmb-freiburg/robustmvd/rmvd/models/README.md

 ### `robust_mvd`
+This is the Robust MVD Baseline Model presented in the publication "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al.

+### `robust_mvd_5M`
 This is the Robust MVD Baseline Model presented in the publication "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al., but trained for 5M iterations instead of the 600k iterations in the paper.
 The longer training slightly improves results.

-### `robust_mvd_600k`
-This is the Robust MVD Baseline Model presented in the publication "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al.

 ## Wrapped Models